The Friends of the Wild Flower Garden

 Click on the map for a larger version.

 Above: After entering the front gate, you see directly ahead, on a lower bench of land, the Martha E. Crone Shelter, with the winding path to the left (laid out by Clinton Odell's daughter, Moana) to take you there.
 Beyond the shelter, the land drops off further to the wetland.

 Below: From the flat land bench in front of the Martha E. Crone Visitor Shelter, paths lead in two directions, right and left, downward, to encircle the wetland that lies at the center of the depression between hills - the hillsides creating an amphitheater effect.
 (Click on either photo for a summer view)

 Below: At the far end of the wetland, the western most path becomes a boardwalk (installed in 2015) before crossing a small stream that drains the wetland into an open pool, shown here in the foreground.
 The pool then drains over a small rock dam and the water exits the garden near the back (North) gate.
-Differert bridges have crossed the water channel over time.
-The 1991 vintage replacement bridge is shown in the photo near the end of its lifetime.
-That bridge is now replaced by the boardwalk.
+Different bridges have crossed the water channel over time.
+The 1991 vintage replacement bridge is shown in the photo near the end of its lifetime in 2009.
+That bridge is now replaced by the boardwalk, shown in the next photo from 2018.

 Above: A sunny day in the Upland Garden Prairie is delightful, even if the temperature is on the cool side.